TwoStoryRobot/bcdevex-codechallenge2/frontend/README.md

 This application is relatively simple in scope and we have chosen to structure the application with this in mind.
 We opted not to use Redux as the state is fairly shallow and easily communicated through props or React Context.
-If this were a more complex REST application we would have explored Redux.
+If this were a more complex REST application we would have used Redux.
 Ideally we would build using Apollo client to connect to a GraphQL server.

 ## Code organization